MultiSafepay/docs/content/integrations/partner-integrations.md

 1. Sign in to your Planyo account.
 2. Go to **Site settings** > **Online payments**.
 3. Select **MultiSafepay**.
-4. Enter your MultiSafepay account ID, [site ID and secure code](/docs/sites#site-id-api-key-and-security-code).
+4. Enter your MultiSafepay account ID, [site ID and security code](/docs/sites#site-id-api-key-and-security-code).
 5. Make a test reservation.

 </details>